Apply for this course

 Why study this course?

 This is a joint honours degree that provides you with expertise in both disciplines, offering you a greater range of career opportunities on graduation.
-The variety of skills will make you an attractive contender for developing your management and leadership career.
+The variety of skills will equip you with the tools for developing your management and leadership career.

 Our course is accredited by the Chartered Institute of Marketing (CIM) and you’ll receive exemption from two out of three units that are necessary to obtain the CIM Certificate in Professional Marketing.
 This is a highly sought-after qualification in the marketing industry, especially if you’re considering a career in marketing management.
 The University provides free tuition to students doing this course who want to do the remaining unit.
 The professional certificate means you will be rewarded with two qualifications by the time you finish your studies, giving you a competitive edge in the job market.